Colorful Strips: Coloring strips

 \section{Coloring strips}

-In this section we prove that any finite set of strips in $\Re^d$ can be $k$-colored so that every ``deep" point is polychromatic.
-For a given set of strips, we say that a point is {\em $i$-deep} if it is contained in at least $i$ of the strips.
-We begin with this simple result:
+In this section we prove that any finite set of strips in $\Re^d$ can be $k$-colored so that every ``deep'' point is polychromatic.
+For a given set of strips (or intervals, if $d=1$), we say that a point is {\em $i$-deep} if it is contained in at least $i$ of the strips.
+We begin with the following easy lemma:

 \begin{lemma} Let $\cal I$ be a finite set of intervals.
 Then for every $k$, 0.02in $\cal I$ can be $k$-colored so that every $k$-deep point is polychromatic, while any point covered by fewer than $k$ intervals will be covered by distinct colors. \end{lemma}